 Who Should Stay

 The “wild” in the name cannot be overstated.
-There will be bugs (not in the tents, but everywhere else).
+There will be bugs (sometimes they will find their way into the tent, it's unavoidable).
 It will be dark (a ranger walks you back to your tent after dinner with a flashlight).
 It will be noisy (between the waterfalls and the Asian cicadas, which sound like something electrical, you always have a soundtrack).
-It is best for couples and families with older kids that would enjoy a nuanced nature experience in a special setting (the minimum age is 13).
+It is best for couples and families with older kids that would enjoy a nuanced nature experience in a special setting and who love adventure with a side of wellness (the minimum age is 13).

 Shinta Mani Wild is nearly equidistant between Phnom Penh and Sihanoukville.
-It’s a 3.5-hour drive from the Phnom Penh airport and a 2-hour drive to Sihanoukville (where you depart for Song Saa or Six Senses).
+It’s a 2-hour drive from the Phnom Penh airport and a 1.5-2-hour drive to Sihanoukville (where you depart for Song Saa or Six Senses).
 The car is very comfortable, with nice touches like eye masks, cookies and WiFi.
-Roads in Cambodia leave something to be desired and can be bumpy at times, but for the most part, you are traveling on Highway Number 4, one of the few national highways in the country.
 Helicopter arrivals are also possible from Siem Reap and Phnom Penh.